crodrigoquero/C4Imaging/README.md

 The system components can be deployed __partially or totally__ in different ways to fulfill different users and business scenarios needs.

-Below you can see some deployment posibilities:
+Below you can see some deployment posibilities.

+#### Example

+Lets say we have 4 worklow states:

+Workflow State 1: Categorises images by aspect ratio Workflow State 3: Categorises images by resolution Workflow State 4: Categorises images by year
+Workflow State 5: Categorises images by location (conuntry)

 ![Deployment Diagram for 1st Sample Configuration](../main/images/Deplyment_Diagram_1st_config.png?raw=true "Deployment Diagram for 1st Sample Configuration (single-state version)")